Foreign Influencers Push False Flag Conspiracy Theories Following Bondi Hanukkah Terror Attack

 Foreign accounts from Iran, Saudi Arabia, UK, Norway, and Canada drove false flag conspiracy theories in 163,000 posts reaching 3.3 billion potential audience following the terror attack

-In the immediate aftermath of the Bondi Hanukkah terror attack that claimed 16 lives, including Holocaust survivor Alexander Kleytman, rabbi Eli Schlanger, and a 10-year-old girl, over 163,000 social media posts propagated false flag conspiracy theories on X. Among those hospitalized was human rights lawyer Arsen Ostrovsky, who became the target of AI-generated disinformation when foreign influencers circulated a fabricated image purporting to show a makeup artist applying fake blood to his face.
+In the immediate aftermath of the Bondi Hanukkah terror attack that claimed 16 lives, including Holocaust survivor Alexander Kleytman, rabbi Eli Schlanger, and a 10-year-old girl, over 163,000 social media posts propagated false flag conspiracy theories on X.

 The coordinated disinformation campaign generated 1.1 million interactions and reached a potential audience of 3.3 billion users, according to social media analysis data from December 14.
 Among posts containing “false flag” or “#FalseFlag,” 15.3% also referenced Mossad, Israel’s intelligence agency, suggesting deliberate attempts to implicate Israeli authorities in staging the attack on Jewish worshippers.